Landlord inspecting a shared kitchen in an HMO

 Why this catches landlords out

-Because the Management Regulations are attached to the fact of managing an HMO rather than to the licence itself, a landlord can be in breach of them even on a property that is fully and correctly licensed, or even one that falls outside the licensing thresholds entirely.
-Licensing and management duties are enforced separately, and a licence being in good standing does not mean the management duties are automatically satisfied.
+Because the Management Regulations attach to the fact of managing an HMO rather than to the licence itself, a landlord can be in breach of them even on a property that is fully and correctly licensed, or even one that falls outside the licensing thresholds entirely and has never required a licence at all.
+Licensing and management duties are enforced separately, and a licence being in good standing does not mean the management duties underneath it are automatically satisfied — the two are checked against different legal tests by council officers, sometimes on different visits.

 What the Regulations actually require

-The manager must keep the property in good structural repair, ensure water and drainage systems are maintained, keep common parts, fixtures and fittings in good decorative repair, provide adequate means of escape from fire, maintain fire detection equipment, ensure gas and electrical installations are safe, provide adequate waste disposal facilities, and ensure every occupier is given the manager's name and contact details.
+The manager must keep the property in good structural repair, ensure water and drainage systems serving the building are in good working order and properly maintained, and keep common parts, fixtures and fittings in good decorative repair.
+They must provide adequate means of escape from fire and maintain that escape route clear of obstruction, maintain fire detection and alarm equipment appropriate to the property, and ensure gas and electrical installations serving the property are kept in a safe condition throughout the tenancy, not just at the point of application.
+They must also provide adequate facilities for the storage and disposal of household waste, and ensure every occupier is given the manager's name and a working contact address or number, so tenants always know who to report a defect to.

 Enforcement is separate from licensing enforcement

-Because these duties are continuous rather than assessed once at application, they are a common area where landlords who were compliant at the point of licensing drift out of compliance over time — a broken smoke detector never replaced, a fire door propped open, a repair deferred.
-Regular self-checks matter as much as the initial application.
+Because these duties are continuous rather than assessed once at application, they are a common area where landlords who were fully compliant at the point of licensing gradually drift out of compliance as time passes — a broken smoke detector that never gets replaced, a fire door that gets propped open for convenience and stays that way, a repair reported by a tenant that gets deferred and then forgotten.
+None of these are dramatic failures individually, and that is exactly why they persist: nothing forces a landlord to re-check them unless a tenant complains or a council inspection happens to catch them.
+Regular self-checks between licence renewals matter as much as getting the initial application right.

 We can help either way

-Whether or not your property currently needs an HMO licence, if you're unsure whether your management practices meet these separate statutory duties, get in touch — we can point you toward the right specialist support or advise on how the two sets of obligations interact for your specific property.
+Whether or not your property currently needs an HMO licence, if you are unsure whether your management practices meet these separate statutory duties, get in touch.
+We can point you toward the right specialist support for structural, fire safety, or electrical work, or advise on how the licensing and management regimes interact for your specific property, so nothing falls through the gap between the two.

 Need an HMO Licence?